simon-ritchie/apysc/docs_src/source/animation_scale_x_and_y_from_point.md

 The following example sets the x-directional scale (left-side rectangle) and y-directional scale (right-side rectangle) animation (from 1.0 to 2.0) with the `animation_scale_x_from_point` and `animation_scale_y_from_point` methods.

-The left-side rectangle will scale from the left end (x=50) and the right-side rectangle will scale from the bottom end (y=100).
+These settings set the left-side rectangle scales from the left end (x=50) and the right-side rectangle scales from the bottom end (y=100).

 ```py
 # runnable